Skip to Main Content

 • The State Library annually submits reports to the ALA’s Office of Intellectual Freedom.

-No identifying information concerning the library or challenger is published in annual reports.
+No identifying information concerning the people who submitted the challenges or the challenge reports is published in annual reports.

 If the State Library receives a public records request, they are required to disclose copies of incident reports minus personally identifiable information (names, email addresses, etc.).